Social Policy with Quantitative Methods MA (Hons) 48 months Undergraduate Programme By The University of Edinburgh |TopUniversities

 We discuss how policies affect our civic culture through studying political engagement and citizen participation.

-Our programme will equip you with the knowledge to understand how policies affect society and the economy, but it will also enable you to critically assess how policies are made, and what actors and processes influence the policy-making process.
+Our programme will equip you with the knowledge to understand how policies affect society and the economy.
+It will also enable you to critically assess how policies are made, and what factors and processes influence the policy-making process.

 Quantitative skills underpin effective evidence-based planning in government, in the private sector and in international non-governmental organisations.
-As a graduate, your combined skills set will be in demand.
+As a graduate, your combined skill set will be in demand.

 We work closely with: